piratheon/ORI/README.md

 ## Features

+- **Slash Commands**: Internal commands are now prefixed with a forward slash (e.g., `/help`, `/quit`).
+- **Secure API Key Handling**: API key is encrypted and stored in `~/.config/ori/key` using the motherboard's fingerprint for added security.
+- **Clear Command**: A `/clear` command has been added to clear the terminal screen.
+- **Update Check**: The assistant now silently checks for updates on startup and provides a `--check-for-updates` flag for manual checks.
+The update process now downloads the pre-compiled binary.
 - **Agentic Command Execution**: The AI can intelligently decide to run shell commands to answer questions or perform tasks.
 For safety, it always asks for user confirmation in interactive mode.
 - **TUI AI Assistant**: Text-based interface for interacting with AI models
 - **OpenRouter API Integration**: Connects to various AI models through OpenRouter
 - **Default Model**: Deepseek R1 Free as the default AI model
 - **Plugin System**: Extensible architecture with plugin support
 - **Orpm Plugin Manager**: Built-in package manager for plugins with JSON-based plugin database
-- **Secure API Key Handling**: Multiple options for secure API key storage
 - **Session Context**: Remembers conversation history in interactive mode
-- **System Prompt**: Loads a system prompt from `ori-system-prompt.md` to set the AI's persona
+- **System Prompt**: The system prompt is now a constant string in the C++ code.
 - **Cross-Platform Build System**: CMake-based build system with dependency management

 ## Current Implementation Status

-This project is currently at version 0.3.
+This project is currently at version 0.4.

 ### Core Components